close global

 Penalties for track limits vary from session to session and can change depending on location.

 Any track limits infringements in practice or qualifying results in the lap time being deleted.
-If occur in the final corner, the next lap time can also be deleted if stewards deem the driver to have gained from carrying more speed through the corner.
+If the infringement occurs in the final corner, the next lap time can also be deleted if stewards deem the driver to have gained an advantage from carrying more speed through the corner.

 There is more grace during a race, with drivers receiving two warnings before they are shown a black and white flag for a third.